fluxnet-open-source/website/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the available [Documentation](https://fluxnet-open-source.readthedocs.io/en/latest/).

 Before you ask a question, it is best to search for existing [Issues](https://github.com/fluxnet-open-source/website/issues?q=) that might help you.
-In case you have found a suitable issue and still need clarification, you can write your question in a new issue.
+If you don't find an existing issue and still need clarification, you can write your question in a new issue.

 - Open an [Issue](https://github.com/fluxnet-open-source/website/issues/new).
 - Provide as much context as to what you are trying to achieve or what new information you are looking for.